 We tested our hypotheses employing individual-level panel data allowing us to control for (time-stable) unobserved heterogeneity.
-Given the short time-window between our survey waves, selective residential mobility did not plaque our study.
-Because increased exposure to asylum seekers was to a large extent random, our study resembled to some extent a natural experiment.
-Because of our quasi-experimental design, different modelling strategies, and our results, we think it is warranted to state that an inflow of asylum seekers into the neighbourhood causes radical right support to increase.
-However, we need to acknowledge that a natural experiment is not a true experiment and that our estimates only reached the boundary of the convential significance criteria and that though we our estimates may be given more we can make relatively strong causal claims on the impact of the refugee crisis on changing support for the PVV.
+Given the short time-window between our survey waves, selective residential mobility did not plague our study.
+Moreover, exposure to asylum seekers was to a large extent random and our study therefore resembled to some extent a natural experiment.
+Because of these three reasons, combined with the fairly consistent results over different modelling strategies, many data and model requirements are met to give a causal interpretation to our finding that an inflow of asylum seekers into the neighbourhood is related to an increase in radical right support in this neighbourhood.
+However, we need to acknowledge that a natural experiment is not a true experiment and that our estimates only reached the boundary of the conventional significance criteria.

 War refugees are considered to be more deserving to enter and stay in the Netherlands (cf. Bansak et al. 2016) than ‘classical migrants’.
-Consequently, the impact of similar unexpected sharp increases in the size of migrant populations in neighbourhoods that result from union formation and labour migration on radical right voting may be even larger.
-Naturally, these latter migration flows are generally less volatile than migration flows as a result of humanitarian crisis and this may explain why previous research only observed small effects of changing migrant sizes in neighbourhoods on radical right voting (e.g. Savelkoul et al. 2017).
+Consequently, the impact of similar unexpected sharp increases in the size of migrant populations in neighbourhoods that result from union formation and labour migration on radical right voting may be larger.
+Naturally, these latter migration flows are generally less volatile than migration flows as a result of a humanitarian crisis and this may explain why previous research only observed small effects of changing migrant sizes in neighbourhoods on radical right voting (e.g. Savelkoul et al. 2017).

 This study is one of the first to demonstrate the previously established threat-radical right relationship (e.g. Lucassen and Lubbers 2012; Werts et al. 2012) from a longitudinal perspective; residents whose worries about neighbourhood deterioration resulting from migration increased during the refugee crisis were more likely to start expressing intentions to vote for the PVV.
 Even though our results thus confirmed that increasing feelings of local ethnic threat are an important driving force for support for the radical right, this could not explain why especially residents of neighbourhoods in which asylum seekers were housed became more likely to vote for the PVV.
 This is because an inflow of asylum seekers did not increase feelings of neighbourhood deterioration.
 We need to acknowledge that our single-item threat measure did not explicitly refer to economic, cultural or safety issues in the neighbourhood because of the inflow of asylum seekers.
 With a better (multi-item) measurement instrument we may have picked up the assumed relation between the inflow of asylum seekers and increased feelings of ethnic threat.
 However, our null finding, is in line with previous studies, using different measures of ethnic threat.

 It could be the case that not necessarily anti-immigrant attitudes increased as a result of the influx of asylum seekers but that already previously held (negative) opinions regarding immigration became more salient in these neighbourhoods.
 This resonates with the idea of Karreth et al. (2015) that increasing diversity is only related with negative attitudes towards immigrants among people on the political right.
 At the national level, the share of the Dutch population that mentioned immigration as one of the two most important issues facing the Netherlands at the moment increased between February 2015 and November 2015 from 9% to 56% (European Commission, 2015a; 2015b; own calculations).
 Heightened issue salience is likely to increase the relative importance that voters attach to this issue.
-A promising direction for future research would therefore be to assess the role of (increased) issue saliency in the link between (increased) outgroup size and support for the radical right.
+A promising direction for future research would therefore be to assess the role of (increased) issue saliency in the link between (increased) local outgroup size and support for the radical right.